Option Profit Calculator

 The Greeks: Measuring Option Price Sensitivity

-• Gamma is highest for ATM options near expiration.
-High gamma means delta changes rapidly, which can accelerate profits or losses as the stock moves.
+• Gamma is largest for at-the-money options near expiration; high gamma means delta — and therefore profit and loss — changes quickly as the stock moves.

 Factors That Increase and Decrease Option Prices

-Understanding what makes options more or less expensive helps you choose the right trades.
-Higher implied volatility, more time to expiration, and a stock price closer to the strike all increase option prices.
-Conversely, falling volatility, approaching expiration, and the stock moving away from the strike decrease prices.
-Interest rates have a minor positive effect on call prices and minor negative effect on put prices, while dividends decrease call prices and increase put prices.
+Higher implied volatility, more time to expiration, and a stock price closer to (or beyond) the strike all increase an option's price.
+Falling volatility, approaching expiration, and the stock moving away from a call's strike decrease it.
+Interest rates have a small positive effect on call prices and a small negative effect on put prices, while expected dividends reduce call values and raise put values (the basic Black-Scholes form used here does not model dividends).
+Knowing which lever you are pulling — for example, buying before earnings when implied volatility is inflated — explains many trades that lose money even when the stock direction was right (an 'IV crush').

 Frequently Asked Questions